Basement Remodeling:

 According to Cantor, adding a bathroom and or sink requires getting a straight flow to the sewer line.
 When adding a bathroom and/or kitchen, getting a proper fall on the sewer line is required; otherwise, a sewage ejector pump is necessary.

 On the other hand, with Saniflo you can install a toilet even when the main drainage isn’t close by.
-For easier plumbing and more savings, buy affordable and simple to install bathroom fixtures.
+For easier plumbing and more savings, buy affordable and simple-to-install bathroom fixtures.
 At the same time, do your bit for the environment by using eco-friendly, water-saving fixtures.
 There are several sustainable bathroom systems online.

 Want prices lower than Amazon?
 Talk to our Saniflo experts.
 Use discount code DIY50 for $50 off any full system.